BA (Hons) Graphic Design

 What does the course involve?

-When you graduate, you will have developed an individual approach to your design work and have confidence in your own abilities as a graphic designer.
+With IDI, you’ll develop an individual approach to your design work, and will graduate with complete confidence in your abilities as a graphic designer.

 Levels and Modules